thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-08-20-phabricator-arcanist-flow.markdown

 This will ask you if you want to commit (if you haven't) then (if not provided) will ask you for some extra information such as the reviewers (i.e who will review you code!).
 If you wish to diff everything (add everything then diff) you can use `arc diff -a`.
+**Important**: When doing an `arc diff`, it's expected that everything will be added to a commit, so be carefull with unstaged/untracked files, consider using `git stash`.
+The main idea behind that is to be able to `arc land` peacfully, which will delete your current branch which is an issue if you have unstaged/untracked files.

 Once this is done you will be given an URL for your diff where the code review will happen.